Published On: Sep 07 2011 01:58:48 PM CDTUpdated On: Aug 11 2015 01:00:00 AM CDT

 Claire Danes dropped her psychology textbooks at Yale halfway through her undergraduate degree and never looked back, as she continued her career on stage and screen.

 David Duchovny, the star of "The X-Files" and Showtime's "Californication," may know a little a bit about the finer points of a good script as he holds bachelor's and master's degrees in English literature from Princeton and Yale universities, respectively.
-He's also started work on a doctoral thesis for a Ph.D. at Yale.
+He also started work on a doctoral thesis for a Ph.D. at Yale, but hasn't finished it.

 She may be an acclaimed actress, producer and film director, but Jodie Foster also managed to complete an undergraduate degree at Yale, leaving with a diploma in 1985.